schibsted/sdk-js-event-tracking/README.md

 ##### Required parameters

 `scrollDepth` - A value representing the relative scroll distance.
-Will be stored as a content parameter in the object.
+Will be stored as a content parameter in the target.

+##### Generated objects

+`object` - The page or entity where scroll happened.

+`target` - The scroll depth.

 ##### Extra parameter suggestions

-`displayName` - A human readable text for the scroll distance (e.g "Under header")
+`displayName` - A human readable text for the scroll distance (e.g "Under header")(for `target`)

 #### Activity.Event.trackExit(targetId, targetType)